RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 #### Start LabX Software, Titrator, and Rondolino
 1. Login in to the ```srlab``` acount on the computer next to the titrator and open LabX.
 2. Turn the titrator on (button on front of cube).
 3. Turn the Rondolino on (switch on rear, lower right).
+It will perform a brief system check, where the probes will raise and the carousel will rotate, before returning the probes and carousel to their original positions.
+4. Ensure the right blue dial on top of the Rondolino is turned to position 1.
+This enables the probe-rinsing feature.
 4. Press the left blue button on top of the Rondolino (rotates carousel 180˚)
 5. Place an empty cup in position zero.
 6. Press the left blue button on top of the Rondolino to turn carousel 180˚ back to position zero.